lucafrance/lucafrance.github.io/_drafts/ssh.md

 ## SSH software on Windows

 There are several programs that implement SSH.
-On Windows, [Putty](https://putty.software) has been a popular for a long time.
+On Windows, [Putty](https://putty.software) has been popular for a long time.

 {:refdef: style="text-align: center;"}
 ![](/assets/2026/ssh-windows/putty-mr-robot.png)